 Fetch the wallet address

-Normally you’d get the address using the wallet.address property.
+property.
 However, bear in mind that this will only return the main Cosmos address, not the network addresses i.e. Noble, Axelar, etc.

-To get the current Cosmos network address, use wallet.connector.getAddress() which will return the address for the current network.
+To get the current Cosmos network address, use wallet.connector.getAddress()

-const { primaryWallet } = useDynamicContext();
+.const { primaryWallet } = useDynamicContext();

 const cosmosAddress = primaryWallet.address;